Workflow Runs are single-use, dynamic instances of workflows.

 For example, if you have a workflow for employee onboarding, you’d run the workflow for each new hire, or if you’re working from a customer support process, you would run the workflow for each customer support ticket.

-Users: To run workflows, you must be an Administrator or a Full Member who has been given ‘edit’, ‘view all’ or ‘run’ permission by your Administrator.
+Users: To run workflows, you must be an Administrator or a Member who has been given ‘edit’, ‘view all’ or ‘run’ permission by your Administrator.

 There are numerous ways you can run workflows, which you can learn more about below:

-Select the workflow you would like to run.
+Click “Run a workflow” and select the workflow you would like to run.
 You can either scroll down to find a workflow, type its name in the search box, or select one from the list of ones you have recently run.

 Once that’s done, click “Run” (or hit your enter key) and your workflow run will open up, ready to work on.